In this article:

 At the bottom of this article, we have included links to several good websites that offer free recorded math/science lectures.

-The Math/Science Tutorial is installed automatically with the TypeWell Transcriber software (versions 5, 6, and 7) and is stored on the transcriber's local hard drive.
-To access the tutorial, open the TypeWell Transcriber program, click on the Math menu, then click Math Tutorial.
+The Math/Science Tutorial is installed automatically with the TypeWell Transcriber software (versions 5 and higher) and is stored on the transcriber's local hard drive.
+To access the tutorial, open the TypeWell Transcriber program, click on the **Math **menu, then click Math Tutorial.

 This will launch the tutorial's Table of Contents in your default Web browser.